How to Set Up a Recurve Bow In 5 Easy Steps

 Tighten your screw until it is hand-tight.
 It’s important not to over-tighten or make it too loose.
 After it’s fastened securely, repeat this process for the other limb.

-Take time to guarantee that the limbs of the bow are all adjusted to the same level.
+It takes time to guarantee that the bow’s limbs are all adjusted to the same level.
 This majorly affects arrow flight and accuracy.
-Once you have those limbs even, it’s time to install any accessories you may need.
+Once you have those limbs, it’s time to install any necessary accessories.

 -